porscheinformatik/pnet-data-api/README.md

 # Java Client Library

 If you are using Java, you can checkout the [Partner.&#78;et Data API Java Client](https://github.com/porscheinformatik/pnet-data-api/tree/master/pnet-data-api-java).
 It contains a useful library and a sample implementation.

+Tip: You can use the [Sample Implementation](https://github.com/porscheinformatik/pnet-data-api/tree/master/pnet-data-api-java-sample) as a standalone client.